dbanner/ToggleDeviceSounds/README.md

-This turns off the annoying USB connect/disconnect notifications when these portable external monitors are connected.
+This turns off the annoying USB connect/disconnect notification sounds when these portable external monitors are connected.
 When the monitor is disconnected, the notifications come back on.

 I have this program starting up when I log in.
 This is done via Task Scheduler:
 1. Create a Basic Task.